ietf-wg-acme/acme/draft-ietf-acme-acme.md

 6. ACME Challenge Types ({{iana-challenge}})

-All of these registries are under a heading of "Automated Certificate Management Environment (ACME) Protocol" and are be administered under a Specification Required policy {{!RFC5226}}.
+All of these registries are under a heading of "Automated Certificate Management Environment (ACME) Protocol" and are administered under a Specification Required policy {{!RFC5226}}.

 ### Fields in Account Objects {#iana-account}